geoschem/gcpy/docs/source/Getting-Started-with-GCPy.rst

    .. code-block:: bash

-      export PATH="$HOME/bin:$PATH"
+      export PATH="/path/to/mamba/executable-dir:$PATH"

+   where :file:`/path/to/mamba/executable-dir` is the same text as displayed in the previous step.

    .. note::

-      On some computer systems, it is preferred that users place modifications not into the :file:`$HOME/.bashrc` file, but instead to a different script (e.g. :file:`$HOME/.bash_aliases`) that is executed by :file:`$HOME/.bashrc`.
+      Some shared computer systems prefer that users place modifications not into the :file:`$HOME/.bashrc` file, but instead to a different script (e.g. :file:`$HOME/.bash_aliases`) that is executed by :file:`$HOME/.bashrc`.
 Ask your system